THE BABY MANUAL (with a section on newborns)

 Mom may decide she would rather not breastfeed, and that is a tragedy.
 So always check your baby for tongue-tie, and have it taken care of immediately for your sake and theirs.

 Toxins.
-Please don’t poison your baby with synthetic detergents that irritate their skin, poisons in the home that they accidentally touch, cigarette or marijuana smoke, dusty, moldy areas where they play, poisons outside where they play, poisons in their food, poisons in vaccines and medical drugs, and even poisons in herbs, as well.
+Don’t poison your baby with the toxins that are found in many homes.
+These include detergents (see Detergents above), cigarette or marijuana smoke, too much dust, molds, poisons outside where they play, poisons in their food, poisons in vaccines and medical drugs, and even poisons in herbs, as well.
+Spring water or carbon-filtered tap water, if safe, are the only types of water we recommend.

 Traumas.
 Babies can be traumatized very easily!
 Avoid anything traumatic for your baby, if at all possible.
 Among the common ones are: